Heathrow warns normal passenger levels years away

 Britain's largest airport said it expected to carry between 60 million and 62 million passengers in 2022.

-The cost of living crisis, Ukraine war and impact of Covid had hit demand for international travel, it said.
+The cost-of-living crisis, Ukraine war and impact of Covid had hit demand for international travel, it said.

 It also warned it needed to recruit 25,000 staff across the airport.